 If a tenant gives a landlord sufficient notice to fix a mould problem, and the landlord fails to do so, they may be in breach of their duties — provided that the tenant can prove the landlord is responsible for the mould.
 The tenant can then send a Breach of Duty Notice to the landlord.
 This Notice not only urges them to rectify the problem, but also acts as a final notice, warning the landlord that if they continue to fail in their duty of care, the tenant may take legal action.

-If a tenant develops long-term health problems as a result of mould, they may be entitled to seek compensation for their injuries in the form of a public liability claim.
+If a tenant develops long-term health problems as a result of mould in their rental property, they may be entitled to seek compensation for their injuries in the form of a public liability claim.

 In this case, the first step is to seek independent legal advice.
 A lawyer will arrange for the tenant to see an independent medico-legal doctor to ensure that their injury is related to the cause: the mould in the rental property.
 In order to go ahead with the claim, the tenant needs the doctor to assess the injury as more than 5% 'whole person impairment'.